ni/measurement-plugin-python/CONTRIBUTING.md

 poetry add -D <name_of_dev_dependency>:<version>
 ```

-# Updating Stubs when protobuf file modifies
+# Updating gRPC stubs when a .proto file is modified

-`ni_measurement_service\_internal\stubs` directory contains the auto-generated python file based on measurement services related protobuf(.proto) files.
-The file needs to be replaced whenever there is a change in the following protobuf files:
+`ni_measurement_service\_internal\stubs` directory contains the auto-generated python files based on measurement services related protobuf(.proto) files.
+The file needs to be replaced whenever there is a change to these .proto files:

 - DiscoveryServices.proto
 - Measurement.proto